 Find Extra Money

 Putting it simply, if you find yourself in a position where you cannot pay your bills, you need to get caught up as quickly as possible.
-In addition to adjusting your lifestyle, this may mean taking a temporary job or a part-time job to make the extra money you need to cover payments.
+In addition to adjusting your lifestyle, this may mean taking a temporary part-time job to make the extra money you need to cover payments.

 You may also need to make big changes to what bills you owe each month.
 If your car payment is putting too much strain on your budget, selling your vehicle may help you get caught up.
 Take an inventory of other items you might be able to sell, and consider selling on eBay or Craigslist to see if you can raise money to help you cover your expenses.

 Stay Current on Your Mortgage